Requesting information from the municipality, Open Government Act (Woo)

 Public information

-You can look up the following information yourself
+You can find the following information yourself:

 Rules and regulations

-News items
+News articles

 Municipal announcements in the Maas&Waler

-What does it cost?
+How much does it cost?

-How long will it take?
+How long does it take?

 Do you disagree with the decision?